Table of Contents

 With no physical interactions to rely on, content marketing will give your brand a voice and help your audience find the genuine, human face behind your business.
 These benefits stand behind the data which shows that the average conversion rate with content marketing is 2.9% compared to 0.5% without.

 That’s why product videos are expected to take over online stores.
-Statistics show that 60% of consumers would rather watch a product video than read a product description.
+Statistics show that 60% of consumers would rather watch a product video than read product descriptions.
 Furthermore, product pages with videos show a 37% higher rate of add-to-cart conversions than those without.

 And the great thing about this rising trend is that no matter the size of your business, you can leverage it without extensive effort.
 Think about replacing your product descriptions with videos as soon as possible and get to work – this will give you a competitive edge now, but by the end of 2019, product videos might become the norm.